liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

  session.userName;

 ```
 This restricts us to only ever calling this selector when the session exists, but it means we are guaranteed a non-null return value.
 By passing something other than state however, we are no longer hiding away the state structure.
-For example if the state was refactored and session was renamed to `userDetails` and restructured, we would have to refactor every selector.
-We will have lost the main benefit of redux selectors – to encapsulate away the inner structure of the state object.
+For example, if the state was refactored and session was renamed to `userDetails` and restructured, we would have to refactor every selector.
+We will have lost the main benefit of redux selectors - to encapsulate away the inner structure of the state object.

 #### Bonus idea: